The former Soviet Republic of Georgia is a country shrouded in mystery.

 Tusheti has numerous hiking trails and the locals are known for their generous mountain hospitality.

 To learn about the life of Old Joe, visit Stalin’s hometown, Gori, and the bizarre Joseph Stalin Museum.

-There aren't any references to his purges beyond a small backroom that doesn't feature on the tour, but there are pictures aplenty of Stalin, including one of the leader voting for himself.
+There aren’t any references to the former Soviet leader’s purges beyond a small backroom that doesn’t feature on the tour, but there are pictures aplenty of Stalin, including one of the leader voting for himself.

-There are also various statues, his death mask, carpets and frescoes featuring the dear leader's face, his personal green railway carriage and -- the star attraction -- his one-bedroom childhood home preserved in perfect condition.
+There are also various statues, his death mask, carpets and frescoes featuring the leader’s face, his personal green railway carriage and – the star attraction – his one-bedroom childhood home preserved in perfect condition.

 8. Beautiful and ancient churches

 Georgia adopted Christianity back in 324 AD and the country is full of spectacular churches and cathedrals in incredible locations.

 Whether it’s the UNESCO World Heritage Sites of Mtskheta’s Svetitskhoveli Cathedral or Kutaisi’s Bagrati Cathedral, or the dramatic hill top position of the church in Kazbegi, Georgia’s churches never fail to paint a pretty picture.

 Kazbegi is also home to one of the world’s most spectacular marathon routes.